haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 </a>

 <a class="prompt prompt-info">
-Choose / Upload your protein complex* --> select the provided _4G6M-matched.pdb_ file
+Choose / Upload your protein complex* --> Select the provided _4G6M-matched.pdb_ file
 </a>

 <a class="prompt prompt-info">
-Which dimer chains should be analyzed* --> select chain A for the 1st molecule and B for the 2nd
+Which dimer chains should be analyzed* --> Select chain A for the 1st molecule and B for the 2nd
 </a>
 <a class="prompt prompt-info">
-Pick the monomer for mutational scanning* --> select the first molecule - the antibody (toggle the switch ON under the chain A)
+Pick the monomer for mutational scanning* --> Select the first molecule - the antibody (toggle the switch ON under the chain A)
 </a>

 <a class="prompt prompt-info">
-Click on Submit button
+Click on the Submit button
 </a>

-You run should complete in 5-10 minutes.
-Once finished, you will be presented with a result page summarising the most depleting (ones that lower the binding affinity) and most enriching (ones that increases the binding affinity) mutations.
+Your run should complete in 5-10 minutes.
+Once finished, you will be presented with a result page summarising the most depleting (ones that decrease the binding affinity) and most enriching (ones that increase the binding affinity) mutations.

 <a class="prompt prompt-question">
 Which possible mutation would you propose to improve the binding affinity of the antibody?